Dedicated Las Vegas Child Support Lawyer Ready to Help You

 Under NRS 125B.030, the custodial parent may recover child support for the period of separation but before the action to establish support or the divorce.
 The child support obligation continues to run until the child’s 18th birthday, or if the child is still enrolled in high school, on the child’s 19th birthday.

-If you are facing a divorce or paternity action involving child support, then contact our experienced child support lawyers at Mills & Anderson.
-Our Law Firm represents both mothers and fathers in child support and child custody cases throughout Clark County, including Las Vegas, and North Las Vegas, Nevada.
-Call (702) 386-0030 today to discuss your case.
+If you are facing a divorce or paternity action involving child support, our experienced Las Vegas child support lawyer at Mills & Anderson can help.
+Our law firm represents both mothers and fathers in child support and child custody cases throughout Clark County, including Las Vegas, and North Las Vegas, Nevada.
+Call us today to discuss your case.
 Get in touch with our lawyers.

 Establishing Paternity